oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/contract/events.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/contract/events.ts)

 This file contains code for an event subscription class and a function to subscribe to events.
-The purpose of this code is to allow users to subscribe to events emitted by a smart contract on the Alephium blockchain.
+The purpose of this code is to allow users to subscribe to events emitted by a smart contract on the Oxygenium blockchain.

 The `EventSubscription` class extends a `Subscription` class and takes in a `SubscribeOptions` object and a contract address as parameters.
 It also has a `fromCount` property that keeps track of the number of events that have been processed so far.
 The `startPolling` method sets up an event listener that triggers the `polling` method to fetch new events.
 The `polling` method fetches events emitted by the contract using the `web3` library and processes them by calling the `messageCallback` function.
 If there are more events to fetch, the `fromCount` property is updated and the `polling` method is called again.

 The `subscribeToEvents` function takes in the same parameters as the `EventSubscription` class and returns a new instance of the `EventSubscription` class.
-This function can be used by developers to subscribe to events emitted by a smart contract on the Alephium blockchain.
+This function can be used by developers to subscribe to events emitted by a smart contract on the Oxygenium blockchain.

 Here is an example of how this code can be used: